laowantong/paroxython/docs/md/pipeline_documentation.md

 ### `"hide"` command

 This is the simplest command of all.
-It merely accumulates the taxa matching the given patterns (relationships are not supported), without other effect on the filter.
-In the final stage, the accumulated taxa will be filtered out of the generated tables of recommended programs.
-Note that the learning costs are not affected whatsoever.
-Even if a taxon is hidden, its individual cost continues to contribute towards the total cost of a program.
+It merely accumulates the programs or the taxa matching the given patterns (relationships are not supported), without other effect on the filter.
+In the final stage, the accumulated programs or taxa will be filtered out of report.

+**Notes.**
+- Excluding a program is equivalent to hiding it _plus_ every program importing it.
+- The learning costs are not affected whatsoever by the hiding of a taxon: its individual cost continues to contribute towards the total cost of a program.

 The `"hide all"` variant is not supported, and treated as `"hide"`.